ElSnoMan/python-automation/README.md

 - Windows: `C:/Dev`
 - Mac: `/users/carlos/Dev`

-Everyone in training has been told to use `VS Code`, but you can use any IDE like PyCharm.
+NOTE: Everyone in training has been told to use `VS Code`, but you can use any IDE like PyCharm.

+Open this project in your terminal and run the following command:
+- `pip install -r requirements.txt` for Windows
+- `pip3 install -r requirements.txt` for Mac and Linux (assuming you've installed Python 3.6+)

+This will grab the necessary packages that are required like Selenium and Pytest.

+## Running the tests
+We use **Pytest** to run our tests.
+In the command-line, simply run `pytest <path-to-file>` to run the tests within the file.

+There are currently two main test suites in the **Tests** directory, but each is easy to run:
+- selenium.py - `pytest tests/selenium.py`
+- api.py - `pytest tests/api.py`

+There are also Performance Tests using Locust.
+This is the `locustfile.py` under the **Tests** directory.
+Follow the instructions in that file to get them up and running.
+Please be careful when running the Locust Swarm.
+You can run thousands of users at once, but please use these only on non-critical websites you own so you don't accidentally bring someone's site down and get in trouble.

 ## What can I work on?